 Raptiva Side Effects

-Note: This page contains side effects data for the generic drug efalizumab.
-It is possible that some of the dosage forms included below may not apply to the brand name Raptiva.
+Note: This document contains side effect information about efalizumab.
+Some dosage forms listed on this page may not apply to the brand name Raptiva.

 Nervous system side effects including headache (32%) have been reported.
 Cases of Guillain-Barré syndrome, chronic inflammatory demyelinating polyneuropathy, facial palsy, and transverse myelitis have been observed in patients receiving efalizumab (the active ingredient contained in Raptiva) in the postmarketing setting.
 A case of efalizumab-induced aseptic meningitis and a case of efalizumab-induced isolated cerebral Lupus-like syndrome have also been reported.[Ref]